-A carpenter and a baker were chosen; this seemed an unfair battle, what with the carpenter being well built and strong, and the baker, well not so much.
+A carpenter and a baker were chosen; this seemed an unfair battle, what with the carpenter being well built and strong, and the baker, well, not so much.
 The crosses were made from the strongest of woods, and were therefore really heavy.
 And so they set out, each with their crosses on their back, to the receding sound of the villager’s cheers.
 The carpenter had an early lead, creating quite a gap between him and the baker.
-He was confident of himself, but a little way into the endeavor, in the quiet of his shrewd thoughts, he had an idea.
-Why not chop of some part of the cross to make it lighter?
-Don’t ask me why, but for some reason, he had and axe with him; call it second nature due to his day to day work.
-(The same way the baker had a travel bag full of bread…lol)
+He was confident of himself, but a little way into the endeavour, in the quiet of his shrewd thoughts, he had an idea.
+Why not chop off some part of the cross to make it lighter?
+Don’t ask me why, but for some reason, he had an axe with him; call it second nature because of his day to day work; the same way the baker had a travel bag full of bread…(lol)

 And so he cut off some length from his cross.
 The baker was nowhere to be seen, and chopping the cross made it lighter and he was able to travel even faster.
 Again, alone in the safety of his thoughts and hidden deep within the forest, with not a soul in sight to catch him in his misdeeds, he chopped some more length from his cross.
 He did this a few more times, getting bolder each time, and cutting a little bit more each time.